RTXteam/RTX-KG2/README.md

 various directories used by the KG2 build system are configured in the `bash` include file `master-config.shinc`.

-Note about atomicity of file copying: The build software is designed to run with the `kg2-build` directory being in the same file system as the Python temporary file directory (i.e., the directory name that is returned by the variable `tempfile.tempdir` in Python).
-If you modify the KG2 software or runtime environment so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file copying operations that are performed by the KG2 build software will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.
+Note about atomicity of file moving: The build software is designed to run with the `kg2-build` directory being in the same file system as the Python temporary file directory (i.e., the directory name that is returned by the variable `tempfile.tempdir` in Python).
+If you modify the KG2 software or runtime environment so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` resides, then the file moving operations that are performed by the KG2 build software will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.